Chymyst/chymyst-core/docs/joinrun.md

 ```

-In this reaction site, the input molecules are `c`, `d`, and `i`, while the output molecules are `c` and `f`.
+In this RS, the input molecules are `c`, `d`, and `i`, while the output molecules are `c` and `f`.
-We say that the molecules `c`, `d`, and `i` are consumed in this reaction site, or that they are bound to it.
+We say that the molecules `c`, `d`, and `i` are consumed in this RS, or that they are bound to it.

-Note that `f` is not an input molecule here; we will need to write another reaction site to which `f` will be bound.
+Note that `f` is not an input molecule here; we will need to write another RS to which `f` will be bound.

-It is perfectly acceptable for a reaction to output a molecule such as `f` that is not consumed by any reaction in this reaction site.
+It is perfectly acceptable for a reaction to output a molecule such as `f` that is not consumed by any reaction in this RS.
-However, if we forget to write any other reaction site that consumes `f`, it will be a runtime error to inject `f`.
+However, if we forget to write any other RS that consumes `f`, it will be a runtime error to inject `f`.

 As a warning, note that in the present example the molecule `f` will be injected only if `x==1` (and it is impossible to determine at compile time whether `x==1` will be true at runtime).
-So, if we forget to write a reaction site to which `f` is bound, it will be not necessarily easy to detect the error at runtime!
+So, if we forget to write an RS to which `f` is bound, it will be not necessarily easy to detect the error at runtime!

 An important requirement for reaction sites is that any given molecule must be bound to one and only one reaction site.
 It is a runtime error to write reactions consuming the same molecule in different reaction sites.

-An example of this error would be writing the previous reaction site as two separate ones:
+An example of this error would be writing the previous RS as two separate ones:

 ```scala
 val c = new M[Int]("counter")